-The effects caused by a combination of two or more substances are almost impossible to assess.
-As a rule, they do not correspond to the sum of the individual effects: Mixing involves additional, sometimes high health risks.
-Depending on the substance, the respective effects are amplified (sometimes many times over), or they influence the body and psyche in different directions.
-Both are extremely stressful for the users.
-The risk of unpleasant incidents is increased by mixed use.
-Those who mix substances should avoid particularly risky combinations (see Combi Checker).
+The effects triggered by combining two or more substances are difficult to predict.
+As a rule, they do not simply add up to the sum of the individual effects: mixing substances carries additional health risks, some of which can be severe.
+Depending on the substances involved, the respective effects may be amplified (sometimes many times over), or they may affect the body and mind in different ways.
+Both scenarios are extremely stressful for users.
+The risk of adverse incidents increases with mixed use.
+Anyone mixing substances should avoid particularly risky combinations (see Combi Compass, further down on this page, or online at SaferMix).

 Safer Use